ENABLING BATTERY TECHNOLOGIES

 & DEVELOPING SKILLS

-The UK Battery Industrialisation Centre (UKBIC) is part of the UK Government’s Faraday Battery Challenge.
+The UK Battery Industrialisation Centre (UKBIC) is the UK's national battery development facility.

 UKBIC is a key part of the Faraday Battery Challenge (FBC), a Government programme to fast track the development of cost-effective, high-performance, durable, safe, low-weight and recyclable batteries.

-In addition to funding from the Faraday Battery Challenge, part of the Industrial Strategy Challenge Fund, at UK Research and Innovation, UKBIC is also part-funded through the West Midlands Combined Authority.
+In addition to funding from the Faraday Battery Challenge, part of the Industrial Strategy Challenge Fund, at UK Research and Innovation, the original setup of UKBIC was part-funded through the West Midlands Combined Authority.

-The project has been delivered through a consortium of Coventry City Council, Coventry and Warwickshire Local Enterprise Partnership and WMG, at the University of Warwick.
+The establishment of UKBIC was delivered through a consortium of Coventry City Council, Coventry and Warwickshire Local Enterprise Partnership and WMG, at the University of Warwick.
 UKBIC was created in 2018 following a competition led by the Advanced Propulsion Centre with support from Innovate UK.

 WHY UKBIC?